 Set up a direct communication channel with supporters: This lets you engage with donors and build awareness about everything you’re fighting for.

 Send targeted, frequent and personalized campaigns to each subscriber: So that you can send relevant messages to your supporters at just the right moment.

-Encourage online donations: In this day and age where millennials (now officially the largest generation) prefer to donate online, if you can send a direct link to their inbox, there’s a good chance that they’ll convert!
+Encourage online donations: In this day and age where millennials (now officially the largest generation) prefer to donate online.
+If you can send a direct link to their inbox, there’s a good chance that they’ll convert!

 The first step to success is building your subscriber list.
 It might seem obvious, but the more people your email campaigns reach, the greater the impact they’ll have.
 Opt-in forms allow your first-time website visitors and social media followers to leave you their email addresses.
-These forms are most effective when placed in high visibility areas, where you can share your values and mission.
+These forms are most effective when placed in high-visibility areas, where you can share your values and mission.

 You can grow your list with different kinds of opt-in forms, such as:

-These can be placed anywhere on your website to give visitors an easy way to sign up for your email newsletters.
+Embedded forms can be placed anywhere on your website to give visitors an easy way to sign up for your email newsletters.
 Signup forms should always include an incentive, even if it’s something as simple as, “Keep up to date on all our latest news!”
 Here’s an example of an embedded opt-in form on the Invisible Children website.